wistia/wistia-open-docs/_posts/account-setup.md

 *Account Settings*.
 Many of the tips below require you to open the Account Settings as well.

 {{ "Account Settings is an Account Owner privilege.
-You'll need to be logged in as the Account Owner to access these menus." | alert}}
+Make sure you're logged in as the Account Owner to access these menus." | alert}}

 Once you're logged in as the Account Owner, find the *Account* drop-down menu in the upper-right hand corner.
 Next, select the
 *Settings* option seen here: